DTS-11/PizzaHat/README.md

 - We do not provide support for self-hosting.
 If you are unable to self host PizzaHat by yourself, just use the bot itself which we put lot's of work into.

+- You also CANNOT USE self-hosted version commercially (ie: public bot or using this code for money).

 - You CANNOT USE PizzaHat's name, logo in your bot.

 - You MUST give credits to the repository and to the contributors.